davidgc17/Smart-inventory/README_EN.md

 ## 📚 Technical Documentation

 Available in `docs/`:
-- smart_inventory.tex
+- `smart_inventory.tex`
-- smart_inventory.pdf
+- `smart_inventory.pdf`

 ---

 ## 🗺️ Roadmap

-✔️ Phase 1–3 completed
+- ✔️ Phase 1–3 completed
-🔐 Phase 4 – Login
+- 🔐 Phase 4 – Login
-🛡️ Phase 5 – Security
+- 🛡️ Phase 5 – Security
-📦 Phase 6 – Deployment
+- 📦 Phase 6 – Deployment
-📊 Phase 7 – Analytics
+- 📊 Phase 7 – Analytics
-🤖 Phase 8 – ML
+- 🤖 Phase 8 – ML

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+You can read the full terms in the `LICENSE` file.
+Additional information in `NOTICE`.

 ---